-Figure 27 - Firmware Upgrade Prompt
+Figure 25 - Firmware Upgrade Prompt

-The necessary firmware updates for the DataSnap (as of this writing version ACFW_19_2_2_7.WAF) and for the Solar DataSnap (as of this writing ACEFW_46_0_3_4.WAF) which are included in SnapView software version 1.4.1 (or later) installation.
+The necessary firmware updates for the DataSnap (as of this writing version ACFW_19_2_2_7.WAF) as well as for the Solar DataSnap (as of this writing ACEFW_46_0_3_4.WAF) are included in SnapView software version 1.4.1 installation.
 Click the "DataSnap Firmware Upgrade" button to proceed to the upgrade screen.

-Figure 28 - Select Firmware
+Figure 26 - Select Firmware